Stanisław Aronson: Warsaw Uprising and aftermath

 He also took part in the Warsaw Uprising of 1944.
 His unit fought in the Wola district as part of the elite Radosław Group, in Battalion Zośka.
-The unit attacked German barracks at the site of Umschlagplatz from where Jews from the Warsaw Ghetto, including Stanislaw’s family, had been sent to death camps.
+The unit attacked German barracks at the site of Umschlagplatz from where Jews from the Warsaw Ghetto, including Stanislaw's family, had been sent to death camps.
 His battalion liberated about fifty Jews, mostly from Greece, still present at the site.
 After the insurgents were pushed out by the Germans into Warsaw Old Town he was wounded and ended up in a field hospital on Długa street, which was under constant bombardment by the Germans.

 After the fall of the uprising he was sent along with the city's civilians to Durchgangslager 121 Pruszków (temporary concentration camp for POWs or expellees).
-Together with a companion he managed to escape from the camp and hid out at the house of a family friend near Krakow.
-After his wounds healed, he went back to Lodz and rejoined the Home Army, and later the anti-communist resistance organization NIE.
+Together with a companion he managed to escape from the camp and hid out at the house of a family friend near Kraków.
+After his wounds healed, he went back to Łódź and rejoined the Home Army, and later the anti-communist resistance organization NIE.
 After Red Army entered Poland, Aronson was arrested by the communist secret security services, UB, but again escaped.

 He clandestinely left Poland, first finding his way to the Western Allies Occupation zone in Austria, then to Italy.
 In Ancona he joined the II Corps of General Wladyslaw Anders, part of the Polish Armed Forces in the West.
 He began studying medicine when he was contacted by an uncle who lived in Tel Aviv who convinced him to emigrate to Palestine.
 Aronson finished his military service with the Polish corps in 1947 and moved to Jerusalem.